castle-engine/castle-engine/examples/creature_behaviors/README.md

 - `TCastleMoveAttack` - move towards the player and attack when close enough.
 - `TCastleLiving` - manage life (hit points), for both enemies and player.

-See https://castle-engine.io/behaviors about using behaviors and implementing your own.
+See [behaviors](https://castle-engine.io/behaviors) about using behaviors and implementing your own.

+Note: This example runs much faster in the _Release_ mode (when optimizations are enabled).
+In _Debug_ mode, the FPS is noticeably much slower.
+This is true of all CGE applications, but it's especially noticeable here.
+See [how to optimize your applications](https://castle-engine.io/manual_optimization.php).

+Using [Castle Game Engine](https://castle-engine.io/).

 ## Building

-Using [Castle Game Engine](https://castle-engine.io/).

 Compile by: